Laurens-R/safecpp/readme.md

 Because of it's straightforward implemention compilers are likely able to highly optimize the code.
 Furthermore we also extensively use `constexpr` to allow the compiler to evaluate expressions at compile time, which can lead to further optimizations.

+Currently the framework is setup as a module enabled C++20/23 library.
+I will eventually also provide a regular header implementation, but you can already extract the hpp files in the `src/lib` folder  and copy to them to your own project (make sure to include the MIT license and accreditation!) and use this framework with a compiler which doesn't support modules yet.

 ## Disclaimer

 In the end C++ will always allow you to bypass this framework and write unsafe code.
 So using this framework